xmos/lib_mic_array/tests/custom_cmake_build/default/README.rst

 :orphan:

-tests-build-vanilla
+tests-build-default
 ===================

-This directory contains build tests for the vanilla API.
+This directory contains build tests for the default API.

 These tests are intended only to ensure:

-* ``MicArray`` class templates using the vanilla API can build correctly (with various configurations) in an actual application
+* ``MicArray`` class templates using the default API can build correctly (with various configurations) in an actual application
 * Mic Array unit can be started and actually deliver frames of audio.